platformsh/platformsh-docs/src/configuration/app-containers.md

 -   **cmd**: The command that is executed, for example `cd public ; drush core-cron`

-The minimum interval between cron runs is 5 minutes; even if specified as less.
+The minimum interval between cron runs is 5 minutes, even if specified as less.

-Note that cron runs are executed using the dash shell; not the bash shell used by normal SSH logins.
-In most cases, that makes no difference but may impact some more involved cron scripts.
+Note that cron runs are executed using the dash shell, not the bash shell used by normal SSH logins.
+In most cases that makes no difference but may impact some more involved cron scripts.

 ```yaml
 crons: